These Christmas Notebooking Pages are a great way to work on writing skills as well as comprehension skills as well.

 We love reading a lot of Christmas books during the month of December so instead of our regular reports or writing lessons, my son will notebook about the books that we’ve read.
 It’s a great way to test his comprehension and incorporate writing into one activity.

-I love reading wonderful books and I don’t always like to test my kids about the book with question after questions about what we read.
+I love reading wonderful books and I don’t always like to test my kids on the book with question after question about what we read.
 I love to ask what happened and see what the child comes up with and not stifle their creativity.

 I love leaving space for the child to draw because that always inspires their writing.
 When I just ask my son to write, he tends to get writer’s block and complains about not knowing what to write.
 If he draws first, it always inspires a great sentence as he tries to summarize what is going on in his picture.

-I do prefer to use notebooking with my kids instead of pre-made test or question style type of reports to see what they remember or the significant parts that they took away from the story.
+I do prefer to use notebooking with my kids instead of pre-made tests or question-style type of reports to see what they remember or the significant parts that they took away from the story.

 But you can ultimately use these notebook pages however you see fit.
 Use them as a way to write out their thoughts and feelings about a book or have them be a book report type option where they can write down the things that they learned and took from the book as well.